JeromeJGuay/dcs5/README.md

 #### Swiping Region

-Starting left to right in a swiping zone will change the output mode.
+Swiping from left to right in a swiping zone will change the output mode.
 The swiping regions are defined in the configuration files.
 For example, here are the defaults swiping regions for the `xt` control box.
 <figure style="text-align: center;">
 <img src='doc/images/planche_swipe.png' width='741' alt="Board Swiping Zone"/>
 <figcaption>Default XT Swipe Zone </figcaption>
 </figure>

 The corresponding output modes are:

 * Left, Right : **Length**